 Insulation Option#1: High R-Value Batts

 One way of building beyond R20 is with high-performance batts in regular wood frame walls, and this approach offers several advantages.
-First, the framing procedure is the same as it’s always been, with no new tricks for your contractor to learn.
+First, the framing procedure is the same as it’s always been, with no new tricks for you or your contractor to learn.
 Vapour barrier installation happens the same way as always, so building inspectors won’t have any questions.

-As popular as it still is, wood frame walls have disadvantages that familiarity may blind your builder to.
+As popular as it still is, wood frame walls have disadvantages that familiarity may blind you to.
 They do cost more than at least one other kind of wall offering equivalent energy performance (see below “R17 SIPs Equal R24 Batts”), and hollow, stud wall designs of any sort are susceptible to internal moisture condensation and mold growth.
 As homes get tighter, mold risk increases, along with health risks.
 Also, since more than 10% of the surface area of wood frame walls have continuous studs and plates extending from outside to inside surfaces, increased conductive energy losses happen through thermal bridging.
 It can also be more challenging than most contractors realize to achieve low air infiltration numbers with wood frames.

 If you’re going to go with batts, then you should try stone wool types if you haven’t yet.
 They’re firmer than fiberglass and more impervious to water absorption.
 Stone wool batts are also virtually dustless and it’s possible to cut them quite precisely.
 A serrated knife makes it easy to work down to 1/4” tolerances.
-Roxul is the big name in stone wool batts world-wide (www.roxul.com; 800-265-6878).
+Roxul (recently rebranded Rockwool) is the big name in stone wool batts world-wide (www.roxul.com; 800-265-6878).

 Insulation Option#2: Wood Frame Plus Exterior Insulation Cladding